 – The goal is to get the parties to come to an agreement.
 There are no winners and losers.

-– It’s the alternative dispute resolution to go with if both parties still want to preserve the relationship.
+– It is the best form of alternative dispute resolution when both parties want to preserve the relationship.

 – The success of the mediation process is dependent on the competency of the mediator.
 Hiring the wrong person can make things worse and draw the process out.

 – Because the process is informal, there is no legal precedent.
 It can turn out badly if any of the parties want to be unethical.

 – It can lead to a situation where there is a communication breakdown and one or more of the parties decides to discontinue mediation.

 Arbitration is a process where neutral arbitrators are brought in to make a decision based on evidence.
 In short, this is like a real court case without a jury and a single judge.
 Arbitration is usually binding and can be enforced through the court system once a final decision has been made.

 – Arbitrators with specialized knowledge about certain types of cases can make better judgment than jurors.